 Your choices for Halloween treat bags are many and varied: paper pouches, hard plastic pumpkins, even the old-standby: a pillowcase.
-But none of those is as cute as our reversible fabric tote.
-The easy patchwork pattern is bright and fun, but still filled with your favorite Halloween icons, like bats and spiders and moons.
-The heavy-duty webbing handles mean your little goblins can fill up with lots of tasty treats.
-And, it’s a Green Halloween alternative to all the traditional throw-away decorations.
+But none of those is as cute as our simple fabric tote.
+The easy patchwork pattern is bright and fun, and the heavy-duty webbing handles mean your little goblins can fill up with lots of tasty treats.
+Plus, it’s a green Halloween alternative to all the traditional throw-away decorations.

-Our project is based on using a “charm pack.”
-This is a bundle of pre-cut squares from within one coordinating fabric collection.
-It’s a great way to go when you have something that calls for patchworking.
-You save time with the pre-cut squares and the bundles are very inexpensive.
+Our project is based on using a standard charm pack.
+This is a bundle of 5″ pre-cut squares from within one coordinating fabric collection.
+It’s a great way to go when you have something that calls for this type of simple patchwork.
+You save time with the pre-cut squares and the bundles are an inexpensive to sample an entire collection.
 One of our favorite online outlets for charm packs is Fat Quarter Shop.

 Sewing Tools You Need

 - 18 5″ x 5″ fabric squares: we originally used Sanae’s Spooktacular charm pack